EL1909/PP5-iowa-housing-market/README.md

 Business Outcomes: By utilizing ML to optimize sales price suggestions,The client will maximize the sales price for the inherited properties.
 Additionally, the Model can be used with other datasets to be trained in different cities.

-1. Information gathering and data collection.
+1. Information gathering and data collection. \\

+upload dataset from kaggle

 2. Data visualization, cleaning, and preparation.

+replace object for int.

 3. Model training, optimization and validation.

-4. Dashboard planning, designing, and development.
+5. Dashboard planning, designing, and development.

-5. Dashboard deployment and release.
+6. Dashboard deployment and release.

 ## Dashboard Design (Streamlit App User Interface)